Many stroke patients find themselves wondering, how long does paralysis last after stroke?

 How Long Does Paralysis Last After Stroke?

-While it can be discouraging to pursue rehabilitation for a long time without seeing results, trust that the results will come!
-Never give up!
+The harsh reality is that it can be physically and emotionally exhausting to pursue rehabilitation for this long.
+However, trust that the results will come!

-Gregory, a FitMi user, was told that if you don’t get your hand back in the first 3 years, it won’t come back at all.
-(Boy, that sure is a limiting belief if we’ve ever heard one.)
+Gregory, a stroke patient with paralysis, was told that if you don’t get your hand back in the first 3 years, it won’t come back at all.

 How to Speed Up Stroke Paralysis Recovery